rtm516/GeyserMC-wiki/Understanding-the-Config.md

 **`command-suggestions`**: Bedrock clients freeze or crash when opening up the command prompt for the first time with a large amount of command suggestions.
 This config option disables command suggestions being sent to prevent any freezing.

-**`ping-passthrough`**: If the MOTD, player count, and max players should be relayed from the remote server.
+**`passthrough-motd`**: If the MOTD should be relayed from the remote server.
 Causes the `motd1` and `motd2` options in the bedrock section to no longer have a use.

+**`passthrough-players`**: If the current and max player counts should be relayed from the remote server.

+**`legacy-ping-passthrough`**: If enabled, manually pings the server by impersonating a Minecraft client instead of using the server's API.
+This option should only be enabled if your MOTD or player count is not accurate.
+This option does nothing on standalone.

+**`ping-passthrough-interval`**: How often the fake Minecraft client should attempt to ping the remote server to update information.
+Only relevant for standalone and legacy ping passthrough.
+Increase if you're getting timeout or BrokenPipe exceptions.

 **`max-players`**: The maximum amount of players that can join through Geyser.